sebgoa/cloudstack-books/en/clients.markdown

 > discovery service is enabled.
 CloudMonkey will discover automatically
 > the api calls available on the management server.
 The sync command in
 > CloudMonkey pulls a list of apis which are accessible to your user
-> role, along with help docs etc. and stores them in
-> \~/.cloudmonkey/cache.
+> role.
 This allows cloudmonkey to be adaptable to
 > changes in mgmt server, so in case the sysadmin enables a plugin such
 > as Nicira NVP for that user role, the users can get those changes.
-New
-> verbs and grammar (DSL) rules are created on the fly.

 To discover the APIs available do: